All about families

 “Picky” eating is when a child (or adult) refuses foods often or eats the same foods over and over.
 Here’s what to do and what not to do with your picky eater.

-This Web site, created by Marsha Dunn Klein, contains tips, parent stories, articles, and other resources for parents and professionals who feed infants and young children with special feeding challenges.
+This Web site contains tips, parent stories, articles, and other resources for parents and professionals who feed infants and young children with special feeding challenges.

 Say Yes to Healthy Snacks!